 We also graduated our first class of students from Boston’s PowerCorps program, training young people from our neighborhoods for great jobs in the green economy.
 Many of them are here tonight.

 We’ve invested in longstanding Legacy Businesses and are helping new entrepreneurs fill vacant retail spaces to revitalize our neighborhood commercial districts.
-And we’re excited that Lego is building their North American headquarters in Boston this fall.
+And we’re excited that Lego's North American headquarters is coming to Boston.
 We made progress on closing the supplier diversity gap, awarding contracts worth more than $100 million—from school lunches to snow removal—to businesses owned by women and people of color.
 Thanks to legislation passed by the City Council and approved by the state legislature last month, we’ll be able to do even more.
 And we did all this on top of filling 5,000 potholes, collecting more than 500 tons of curbside composting, and plowing through 53 inches of snow last year.

 In so many other cities, none of this would have been possible.
 But Boston has never let anyone else define our possibilities.